TheRealGecko/Voltage-Regulator-PCB-Design/README.md

 # Voltage-Regulator-PCB-Design

-I designed a custom low-dropout voltage regulator PCB for the WARG design team onboarding challenge in Altium Designer.
+I designed a custom low-dropout voltage regulator PCB in Altium Designer for the WARG design team onboarding challenge.
 Below are the schematic and layout of my design.

 ![Schematic](https://github.com/user-attachments/assets/fbd12106-a57c-4ede-b806-5d10ddd7fc45)